 - Highly-qualified and Michigan certified

-- Looking at whole student and his/her total learning experience throughout class
+- Looking at the whole student and his/her total learning experience throughout the class

 - Each content area teacher is available during the school day F2F twice weekly in each location

 - Available during the school day online and after school hours (including weekends)

 - Tracks/monitors student work to make sure the student progresses through class

 - Will provide referrals, make calls, help eliminate all barriers to progress